frovedis/frovedis/doc/manual/python/ml/spectral_clustering.md

     from frovedis.mllib.cluster import SpectralClustering
     spec = SpectralClustering(n_clusters = 2).fit(rmat)

-Output

-    n_cluster: 2; n_comp: 2; max_iter: 300; n_init: 10; seed: 0; eps: 0.0001; gamma: 1;
-    affinity: rbf; n_neighbors: 10; norm_laplacian: 1; drop_first: 1; mode: 3; input_movable: 0

-It prints the initial value of input parameters to be used during training.

 __Return Value__
 It simply returns "self" reference.

 ### fit_predict(X, y = None)
 __Parameters__
 **_X_**: A numpy dense or scipy sparse matrix or any python array-like object or an instance of FrovedisCRSMatrix for sparse data and FrovedisRowmajorMatrix for dense data.
+If affinity="precomputed", it needs to be of shape (n_samples, n_samples).
 **_y_**: None or any python array-like object (any shape).
-It is simply ignored in frovedis implementation and in Scikit-learn as well.
+It is simply ignored in frovedis implementation, as in Scikit-learn as well.

 __Purpose__
-It clusters the given data points (X) and returns the centroid information.
+It fits the given data points (X) and returns the predicted labels based on cluster formed during the fit.

 For example,